atsushieno/mugene-ng/docs/design/TECHNICAL_CHOICES.md

 Regarding macro definition flexibility, mugene's tokenization strategy is "match longest".
 Some MML syntaxes have different strategy e.g. their macros must be "more than one character" "begin with uppercase" etc. mugene has no such limitation.

-Historically, preprocessing MML should not be very costful, but in 21st. century it is almost non-issue.
+Historically, preprocessing MML should not be very costful and looking up match-longest with no limitation usually comes with cost.
+But in 21st. century it is almost non-issue.

 ## Chords